OmerCeleb/todo-app-frontend/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Coding Standards
+### Development Guidelines

-- Follow Java and TypeScript best practices
-- Write meaningful commit messages
-- Add tests for new features
+- Write tests for new features
+- Follow the existing code style
 - Update documentation as needed
+- Keep components small and focused

 ---